Cliffs of Moher private tour from Galway.

 Kilmacduagh Abbey

 Your first stop will be at Kilmacduagh Abbey (Monastery) founded by Saint Colman, son of Duagh in the 7th century.
-The round tower in Kilmacduagh is the tallest ancient tower and rises up 113 feet (34.5 metres) above the ground.
+The round tower in Kilmacduagh is the tallest ancient tower and rises 113 feet (34.5 metres) above the ground.
 Photo stop 15-20 minutes.

 Kinvara and Dunguaire Castle

-Your next stop will be at Dunguaire Castle, one of the most photographed castles at the shores of Galway Bay, near Kinvara in County Galway, The small picturesque village of Kinvara, famed as an ancient fishing village and for traditional boats called “Galway Hookers”.
+Your next stop will be at Dunguaire Castle, one of the most photographed castles on the shores of Galway Bay, near Kinvara in County Galway, The small picturesque village of Kinvara, famed as an ancient fishing village and for traditional boats called “Galway Hookers”.

 The Burren

-Then we will drive through the Burren – The “Burren” word comes from the Irish word “Boíreann” meaning a rocky place because it is dominated by glaciated karst landscape.
+Then we will drive through the Burren – The “Burren” word comes from the Irish word “Boíreann” meaning a rocky place because it is dominated by a glaciated karst landscape.
 The Burren is approximately 1500 hectares in size and is one of the most famous landscapes of Ireland The Burren- home to 75% of Ireland’s native flora and a remarkable group of Mediterranean plants and Arctic-Alpine plants, both rare to Ireland, co-exist in this exceptional botanical environment.

 Corcomroe Abbey